 We’re fighting to shift the odds so tomorrow’s leaders can build a better foundation today.
 With an approach to education that spans from cradle to career, we’re ensuring every child gets a strong start in life, teenagers have the tools to learn and grow, and young adults thrive in the job market.

-3,398 children enrolled in high-quality early childhood programs
+children and youth enrolled in high-quality educational programs and supports

 FEATURED IMPACT STORY